evanx/refetcher/README.md

 # fetch-redis

-A microservice for Redis queuing of HTTP requests and responses, to simplify some services that require async HTTP response processing.
+A microservice for Redis-based streaming of HTTP requests and responses for simplification and scaling of applicable services that consume HTTP responses for async processing.

+Since the state of HTTP requests and responses is stored in Redis, multiple response handlers can be deployed e.g. for improved reliability and rolling updates.

 Some external service can request a fetch via Redis as follows:
 - generate a new unique request `id` e.g. `123` via `INCR fetch:id:seq`